drewstaylor/area-52-course-2-lessons/lesson-02-cw721-soulbound/exercise-01/exercise.md

 ### Compilation in CosmWasm

 CosmWasm projects are always compiled as libraries.
 This allows for multiple entry points into the program (`instantiate`, `query`, `execute`, `reply`, etc.), none of which are `main()`.
-That doesn't mean all CosmWasm contracts are intended to be inherited as packages by other developers.
+However, not all CosmWasm contracts are intended to be inherited as packages by other developers.

-If you do want to support other developers using your contracts, it's important to publicly export all types that could be useful for projects inheriting your package.
+If you do want to support other developers in using your contracts, it's important to publicly export all types that could be useful for projects inheriting your package.

 ```rs
 // Publicly exported